Bay of Islands Wildlife Guide

 What wildlife can I see in the Bay of Islands?

 Thanks to its subtropical climate and pristine, sheltered waters, the Bay of Islands is a haven for New Zealand wildlife.
-With a resident dolphin population estimated to be 500 strong, the Bay of Islands is one of the best places in New Zealand to view wild dolphins and migratory whales year-round.
+The Bay of Islands is one of the best places in New Zealand to view wild dolphins and migratory whales year-round.

 Native New Zealand fur seals and penguins can often be spotted bobbing about in the water or basking on some rocks.
 Wheeling overhead or diving into the depths you'll see a range of seabirds, from gannets and gulls to petrels and muttonbirds.
 On the seashore, dotterels and oystercatchers dabble in the sand, and in our beautiful native rainforest, songbirds flutter in the treetops.